Post-secondary qualifications in Sri Lanka: Degree

 The degree is the primary post-secondary academic qualification obtained, typically at a higher education institution or a local centre affiliated to a foreign institution.
 Academic degrees offered include the Bachelor's, Master's, and PhD.
 Entry requirements for the bachelor's degree typically includes a General Certificate of Education with GCE A Levels in appropriate subjects.
 Entry requirements for higher degrees typically include lower degrees.

 Qualifications may also be awarded in select programmes upon completion of a programme of study that covers part of a degree programme.
 A Diploma may be awarded after two years of undergraduate study; students may then progress onto a Top-up course, or be given advanced standing, to complete an undergraduate degree.
 A Postgraduate Certificate may be awarded after the first stage, and a Postgraduate Diploma may be awarded at the second stage, of postgraduate study; students may then be given advanced standing to complete a postgraduate degree.

 Professional qualifications

-Certain professional qualifications are protected by law and right to practice is regulated;
+Certain professional qualifications are protected by law and the right to practice is regulated;